anandvgeorge/VINS-Fusion-gpu/README.md

 # VINS-Fusion-gpu
 This repository is a version of VINS-Fusion with GPU acceleration.
 It can run on Nvidia TX2 in real-time.

+**This fork was created due to modifications needed in order to get the algorithm to work with Nvidia Jetson Orin NX.
+Tested with Ubuntu 20.04 LTS, OpenCV 4.5.4 with CUDA and Ceres Solver 2.1.0.**

 ## 1. Prerequisites
 The essential software environment is same as VINS-Fusion.
 Besides, it requires OpenCV cuda version.(Only test it on OpenCV 3.4.1).
 ## 2. Usage